Before the Wedding – The Magic of Your Day

 After the Wedding – The Magic of Your Life

 You want the magic of your wedding day to be part of every day.
 I'm not talking about the experiences created by your flowers, music, food and all the other elements that combined to create those hours of enchantment.
 I'm talking about the inner magic that transformed you as you journeyed through one of life's greatest rites of passage.
 Ritual can deepen that magic.

 There are rituals you can do on a daily basis, rituals to incorporate in holiday traditions, rituals to help, to heal, to celebrate, to mourn.
 I've had years of experience as a ritualist and have designed rituals for individuals, couples, families, and groups of 500.
 I created a ritual for an artist dedicating her new studio, a ritual for an interfaith celebration of the winter holidays, and a ritual for a young family traumatized by the Boston Marathon bombing.
 Rituals connect us to the ancient, the universal, and the deeply personal.

 You'll find information about my ritual work in two places here on the website.
 The blog Ritual Writer came first.
-In early 2018, I launched Ritual Recipes – a podcast full of practical magic to nourish your inner life.
-Think of practical magic DIY.
+In early 2018, I launched Ritual Recipes – a podcast that offers both simple and ceremonial rituals to mark the moments and the milestones of life.
 The podcast has its own page here on the website.
 You can listen to the show on Apple Podcasts (iTunes).
 For Android users, here’s the link to the show on Stitcher.

 To talk about how I can create a wedding ceremony around your love story, or if you want to know more about Ritual Recipes, please call me at 860-402-4231 or email me at Zita@MoonRiverRituals.com